matloff/fasteR/README.md

 <blockquote>

 **Your Turn:**  Determine which other columns in **pima** have suspcious 0s, and replace them with NA values.

 </blockquote>

+Now, look again at the plot we made earlier of the Nile flow histogram.
+There seems to be a gap between the numbers at the low end and the rest.
+What years did these correspond to?

 ## Lesson 6:  R List Class